Antique Engagement Rings

 Edwardian Antique Engagement Ring

-The Old Mine cut diamond in this antique engagement glows with the soft color of candle light.
-In this antique engagement ring, an Old Mine cut diamond perches at the top of an elaborate filigree mounting.
-The platinum arched setting in which the champagne diamond sits is pierced with a leaf design.
+The Old Mine cut diamond in this Edwardian antique engagement glows with the soft color of candle light.
+This natural fancy colored diamond perches at the top of an elaborate filigree mounting.
+The platinum arched setting in which the diamond sits is pierced with a leaf design.
 This foliage pattern cascades down to the shoulders where it transforms into etched chevrons around the band.
-Details: Antique Edwardian.
+Details: Antique, Edwardian.
 Circa 1920.
 Platinum.
 Old mine cut diamond; 0.67 carats.

 Art Deco Antique Engagement Ring